SaaS growth marketing is a lot more complex than you’d think.

 Email and Social Media

-Your blog isn’t the only place where you can grow customers.
-It’s also important to pay attention to other channels like email marketing and social media as part of the marketing strategy as well.
+Your blog isn’t the only place where you can attract and engage customers.
+A successful marketing strategy pays attention to other content channels like email marketing and social media as well.

-is one key method of growing a customer base.
-But it’s only part of it, you need to be able to write everything from awesome sales emails to killer support emails to keep both your list and customer base coming back for more.
+Email list-building is one key method of growing a customer base.
+But that’s only one element of an effective traffic growth strategy.
+You need to be able to write everything from awesome sales emails to killer support emails in order to keep your email list and customer base coming back for more.

 - How to Create a Social Media Marketing Strategy from Scratch